APDT Member Since 2007

 Canine Connection LLC

-Certified Professional Dog Trainer; certified clicker trainer (Karen Pryor Academy graduate and Certified Training Partner); master's-prepared professional adult educator; healthcare professional (RN); APDT Education Committee (2010, 2019); speaker; author; contributor, APDT Chronicle of the Dog and 2010 book, Top Tips From Top Trainers; reviewer, 2014 book, Getting to Know Dogs (Australia).
-Offering pet & service dog training; therapy dog evaluation; American Kennel Club (AKC) Canine Good Citizen (CGC) testing; behavior consultation and modification (fear, aggression); bite prevention talks; service dog demos; workshops on clicker training and other topics; webinars; podcasts; animal handling for photo shoots/advertisements; more than 30 years' experience volunteering in animal shelters
+Certified Professional Dog Trainer; Karen Pryor Academy graduate and Certified Training Partner; master's-prepared professional adult educator; healthcare professional (RN); speaker; author; contributor, APDT Chronicle of the Dog and 2010 book, Top Tips From Top Trainers; reviewer, 2014 book, Getting to Know Dogs (Australia).
+Offering pet & service dog training; therapy dog evaluation; American Kennel Club (AKC) Canine Good Citizen (CGC) testing; behavior evaluation and modification (e.g., fear, aggression); bite prevention presentations; workshops/instruction on clicker training (dogs and other species); webinars; podcasts; animal handling for photo shoots/advertisements; more than 30 years' experience volunteering in animal shelters

 Job Title: Owner/Manager

 Training Equipment: Clickers, head halter, if indicated.
 No choke chain collars, prong/pinch collars, shock ("e") collars.
 No leash corrections.
 I prefer harnesses over neck collars.

 Training Philosophy: I do not use any kind of force, pain or intimidation.
 I employ evidence-based best practices, and I tailor my instruction and methods to the needs of individual dogs and their owners.

 Locations Served: Willard, Missouri and surrounding area; long distance (virtual) training and consultations; on location animal handling for television and print advertisements; assistance/service dog training offered locally